Loretta Young: 1916–1939: Film

 Young was billed as Gretchen Young in the silent film Sirens of the Sea (1917).
-She was first billed as Loretta Young in 1928, in The Whip Woman.
-That same year, she co-starred with Lon Chaney in the MGM film Laugh, Clown, Laugh.
+She first appeared as Loretta Young in 1928, in the First National Pictures film The Whip Woman.
+That same year, she co-starred with Lon Chaney in the Metro-Goldwyn-Mayer (MGM) film Laugh, Clown, Laugh.
 The next year, she was named one of the WAMPAS Baby Stars.
-In 1930, when she was 17, she eloped with 26-year-old actor Grant Withers; they were married in Yuma, Arizona.
-The marriage was annulled the next year, just as their second movie together (coincidentally entitled Too Young to Marry) was released.
+In 1930, when Young was 17, she eloped with 26-year-old actor Grant Withers; they were married in Yuma, Arizona.
+The marriage was annulled the next year, just as their second movie together for First National (entitled Too Young to Marry) was released.

-In 1934, she co-starred with Cary Grant in the pre-Code drama Born to be Bad released by Twentieth Century Pictures.
-This film was rejected by the Hays Office twice before it was finally approved.
-The next year Young starred opposite Clark Gable and Jack Oakie in the 1935 film adaptation of Jack London's action adventure novel The Call of the Wild, directed by William Wellman.
-Also in 1935 she portrayed Berengaria, Princess of Navarre in the Cecil B. DeMille directed historical epic The Crusades (1935).
-The film premiered at the Venice Film Festival where it received an award for Best Foreign Film.
+In 1931, Young costarred with Jean Harlow and Robert Williams in his final role in the Columbia Pictures release, Platinum Blonde.
+In 1934, she co-starred with Cary Grant in the pre-Code drama Born to be Bad, released by Twentieth Century Pictures.
+This film was rejected by the Hays Office, which enforced film morality, twice before it was finally approved.
+The next year, Young starred opposite Clark Gable and Jack Oakie in the 1935 film adaptation of Jack London's action-adventure novel The Call of the Wild, directed by William Wellman for Twentieth Century.
+Also in 1935, she portrayed Berengaria, Princess of Navarre in the Cecil B. DeMille-directed historical epic The Crusades (1935) for Paramount Pictures.
+The film premiered at the Venice Film Festival in Venice, Italy, where it received an award for Best Foreign Film.

-The following year she starred as Lady Helen Dudley Dearden in The Unguarded Hour (1936).
+The following year, Young starred as Lady Helen Dudley Dearden in the MGM picture The Unguarded Hour (1936).
 The film was directed by Sam Wood and was based on the 1935 play of the same name by Bernard Merivale.
-In 1938 she played Countess Eugenie de Montijo in the romantic drama Suez starring opposite Tyrone Power.
+In 1938, she played Countess Eugenie de Montijo in the romantic drama Suez, starring opposite Tyrone Power.
 The film was directed by Allan Dwan and produced by Darryl F. Zanuck.